 I journal almost every day.

-That’s what I have been thinking a lot about lately: What other activities can I take offline and still enjoy, if not enjoy more?
+That’s what I have been thinking a lot about lately: What other activities can I take offline and still enjoy them, if not enjoy them more?

 Here’s an easy one: stop bringing your phone to the toilet. #KeepS#*tOffline